jcfn19/anonymous-feedback/README.md

 typescript@5.4.5
 ```

-ounce installed if it still doesn't work run ` npx tsc  `
+Ounce installed if it still doesn't work run ` npx tsc  `

-## database structure
+## Database structure

-the database structure looks like this
+The database structure looks like this

 | id          | feedback    | time        | os          | url         |
 | ----------- | ----------- | ----------- | ----------- | ----------- |